Boat Electrics Again.. D’oh!

 Re-building the control panels / switch boards

-October 11: Switchboard panel from re-cycled solar panel
+October 11: Switchboard panels from re-cycled flexible solar panel

 After 10 years use one of the bendable solar panels on Magayon II had started delaminating and lost power.
 It was supposed German quality, the cells laminated onto 1.5 mm thick seawater proof aluminum.
 Ideal material for the control panels.
 Remember, circular economy?